 Huizenga founded Waste Management Incorporated in 1968, starting with a single garbage truck.
 In the late eighties, he continued on to found the Blockbuster video rental chain.
 Almost a decade later he founded Autonation, which turned into the largest auto dealer in the United States.

 All three of these Fortune 500 companies became multi-billion-dollar ventures.
 Huizenga also owned multiple sports franchises and had some credit in founding half a dozen NYSE-listed companies.
 It seemed that everything Huizenga would touch turned to gold, passing away in 2018 at the age of 80.

 Huizenga truly lived the American dream.
 In doing so he also proved that to be an entrepreneur you need to find potential in any industry.

 Famous Quotes by Wayne Huizenga:

 “Some people dream of success, while other people get up every morning and make it happen.”Wayne Huizenga

 5. Rod Drury

-Xero’s cloud-based platform made business management and accounting easier for many organisations.
-Xero also paved the way for other SaaS products to enter the market for both business and consumers.
-Drury may have dreamed too far, when his venture with Pacific Fibre ended in a business failure.
+Xero’s cloud-based platform made business management and accounting easier for many organizations.
+Xero also paved the way for other SaaS products to enter the market for both businesses and consumers.
+Drury may have dreamed too far when his venture with Pacific Fibre ended in a business failure.

 What separates entrepreneurs from the common business executive is that they dare to dream and innovate.
 Sometimes, this does not work out.
 Drury’s transformative success with Xero most definitely makes up for that though.